 Meanwhile, some entrepreneurs become business owners by accident.
 They might be working a side hustle, special gig, or project and, at some point along the way, recognize a business opportunity.
 Eventually, they realize they need a name and a business structure.
 At that point, branding becomes important.

 How to mature to the next stage: Most importantly, this is the time to recognize that you are a company.
 The first step to becoming a recognized entity is to file and register your business name with your state.
 You may also choose to file a DBA (doing business as).
-For example, Authentic Brand’s business name is “Authentic Brand LLC,” but we also filed a DBA for “Authentic Brand.”
+For example, Authentic’s business name is “Authentic LLC,” but we also filed a DBA for “Authentic.”

 This is also the stage to think about logo design.
 Some startups have the design chops to do it themselves, but typically, we recommend that you hire a graphic design professional.
 For bootstrapping startups, affordable options available through the gig economy, like Fiverr and Upwork, are popular options at this stage.